Prevent Tick Bites: 13 Things Ticks Won’t Tell You

 I can’t stand repellents

-Unfortunately for us ticks, chemicals can help destroy us.
+Unfortunately for us ticks, chemicals can help kill and repel us.
 Products with DEET (those that contain 20 percent or more) are good choices.
 The chemical permethrin, which can be used only on clothing, not skin, is also very effective as a tick repellent.
 It remains protective through several washings.
 You can also treat your property with acaricides (pesticides that kill ticks); many can only be used by licensed commercial pesticide applicators, so ask your landscaper if you’re interested.
 Try these 10 natural tick repellents that actually work.

 The one tool that works to get rid of me?